ToMCCA-3: A realistic 3-body coalescence model: Introduction

-In this paper, the coalescence model ToMCCA~\cite{Mahlein2024} is extended to the $A=3$ case.
 The predictions include not only the nuclei \heThree and \hThree, but also the hypernucleus \lhThree.
-The Wigner function formalism has been implemented for $A=3$ nuclei using realistic wave functions based on the pair-correlated hyperspherical harmonics (PHH) method~\cite{Kievsky:2008es}.
+The Wigner function formalism has been implemented for $A=3$ (anti)nuclei using realistic wave functions based on the pair-correlated hyperspherical harmonics (PHH) method~\cite{Kievsky:2008es}.
 For 2-body nucleon-nucleon (NN) interactions, the \AV potential (AV18)~\cite{Wiringa:1994wb} is used, together with the Urbana IX (UIX) 3-body interaction~\cite{Pudliner:1995wk}.
-Furthermore, the Minnesota potential~\cite{MinnesotaPotential} is tested as a simple 2-body potential which is able to reproduce the binding energy \heThree and \hThree.
-For \lhThree, two approaches are considered: The Congleton~\cite{Congleton_1992} approach is a simplified model of the \lhThree, with a deuteron at its core, modeled using the \AV wave function of the deuteron, and a shallowly bound $\Lambda$.
-The parameters of this model were tuned to reproduce modern form factor calculations~\cite{Bellini2021,Hildenbrand2019Sep}.
-The second approach is based on central Gaussian interactions, including 2 and 3-body potentials~\cite{Garrido:2024pwi}.
-The parameters of the 2-body potentials are tuned to reproduce experimental scattering lengths and effective ranges in the NN case as well as the ones from $\chi$EFT in the N-$\Lambda$ case.
-The parameters of the 3-body potential are chosen to match a binding energy of $B(\lhThree)=2.40$ MeV.
-The \lhThree wave function is calculated employing the hyperspherical harmonic method~\cite{Kievsky:2008es,Marcucci:2020fip}.
-Details of this calculation are discussed in this paper.
+Furthermore, the Minnesota potential~\cite{MinnesotaPotential} is tested as a simple 2-body potential which is able to reproduce the binding energies of \heThree and \hThree.
+For \lhThree, a simplified approach is considered: the Congleton~\cite{Congleton_1992} approach is a simplified model of the \lhThree, with a deuteron at its core, modeled using the \AV wave function of the deuteron, and a shallowly bound $\Lambda$.
+The parameters of this model were tuned to reproduce modern form factor calculations~\cite{Bellini2021,Hildenbrand2019Sep}, and it uses a $\Lambda$ binding energy of $B_\Lambda=128$ keV, well in line with the world average.